Topological charge conservation for continuous insulators: Fredholm operator and topological charge

-Consider next the two-dimensional version of the above example, where $H_0=D_1\sigma_1+D_2\sigma_2$ with $D_j=-i\partial_j$ for $j=1,2$ and $\sigma_{1,2,3}$ are the Pauli matrices.
-The operator $H_0$ appears as a generic low-energy description of energy band crossings and is therefore ubiquitous in works on topological insulators.
-Note that $H_0$ is invariant by rotation.
-Akin to a Hall effect, we characterize its topological property by augmenting it with a domain wall along one direction and assessing the resulting asymmetric transport in the transverse direction.
-To implement a domain wall along the first variable, we introduce $H_1=H_0 + x_1 \sigma_3$.
+Consider next the two-dimensional version of the above example, where $H_0=D_1\sigma_1+D_2\sigma_2$ with $D_j=-i\partial_j$ for $j=1,2$ and $\sigma_{1,2,3}$ are the standard Pauli matrices.
+The operator $H_0$ appears as a generic low-energy description of energy band crossings and is ubiquitous in works on topological insulators.
+We classify $H_0$ by augmenting it with a domain wall along one direction and assessing the resulting asymmetric transport in the transverse direction.
+We implement a domain wall along the first variable by introducing $H_1=H_0 + x_1 \sigma_3$.
 This models insulating regions when $\pm x_1>0$.
-We define in \eqref{eq:sigmaI} below a conductivity $\sigma_I(H_1)$ describing the asymmetric transport associated to $H_1$.
-Associated to $H_0$ and $H_1$, we introduce as above the operator $F=H_1-ix_2$.
+The line conductivity $\sigma_I(H_1)$ in \eqref{eq:sigmaI} describes the asymmetric transport of $H_1$.
+Associated to $H_0$ and $H_1$ is the operator $F=H_1-ix_2$.
 This is again a Fredholm operator from its domain of definition to $L^2(\Rm^2)\otimes \Cm^2$ and we verify that $\ind F=1$, which defines the topological charge associated to $H_0$ (and $H_1$).
 The kernel of $F$ has for eigenfunction the spinor $e^{-\frac12 |x|^2} (1,i)^t$.